0xPolygon/polygon-docs/docs/cdk/how-to/manage-policies.md

+## Policy overview

+A **policy** is a set of rules that govern what actions are allowed or denied in the transaction pool.

+- **Fine-grained control**: Developers can specify policies at a granular level, allowing or denying specific actions for specific addresses.
+- **Dynamic updates**: Policies and ACLs can be updated on-the-fly without requiring a node restart.
+- **Database-backed**: All policy data is stored in a PostgreSQL database.
+- **Extensible**: New policies can be easily added to the system.

 ## Validium node

-A **policy** is a set of rules that govern what actions are allowed or denied in the transaction pool.
+### Policies

 Currently, there are two defined policies:

 - **SendTx**: governs whether an address may send transactions to the pool.
 - **Deploy**: governs whether an address may deploy a contract.

 The CDK validium node offers policy management features that include allowlisting[^1], denylisting[^2], and access control lists (ACLs)[^3].
 These features are beneficial for validium-based app-chains that require fine-grained control over transaction pools.

-## Architecture

-The architecture is divided into the following main components:
+### Code definitions

-- **Policy management layer**: Defined in `policy.go`, this layer is responsible for the core logic of policy management.
+- **Policy management**: [`cmd/policy.go`](https://github.com/0xPolygon/cdk-validium-node/blob/5399f8859af9ffb0eb693bf395e1f09b53b154de/cmd/policy.go) contains the core logic of policy management.
+- **Policy definitions**: [`pool/policy.go`](https://github.com/0xPolygon/cdk-validium-node/blob/5399f8859af9ffb0eb693bf395e1f09b53b154de/pool/policy.go) contains structs and utility functions for policies and ACLs.
-- **Data layer**: Defined in `pgpoolstorage/policy.go`, this layer interacts with the data layer (PostgreSQL database) to store and retrieve policy and ACL data.
+- **Data**: [`pgpoolstorage/policy.go`](https://github.com/0xPolygon/cdk-validium-node/blob/5399f8859af9ffb0eb693bf395e1f09b53b154de/pool/policy.go) interacts with the data layer (PostgreSQL database) to store and retrieve policy and ACL data.
-- **Policy definitions**: Defined in `pool/policy.go`, this layer contains the data structures and utility functions for policies and ACLs.
-- **Policy interface**: Defined in `pool/interfaces.go`, this interface outlines the methods that any concrete type must implement to be considered a policy in the system.
+- **Policy interface**: [`pool/interfaces.go`](https://github.com/0xPolygon/cdk-validium-node/blob/5399f8859af9ffb0eb693bf395e1f09b53b154de/pool/interfaces.go#L42) contains a `policy` interface which defines the methods that policies must implement.

-## Policy features

-- **Fine-grained control**: Developers can specify policies at a granular level, allowing or denying specific actions for specific addresses.
-- **Dynamic updates**: Policies and ACLs can be updated on-the-fly without requiring a node restart.
-- **Database-backed**: All policy data is stored in a PostgreSQL database.
-- **Extensible**: New policies can be easily added to the system.

-## Instructions for using policies
+### How to use a policy

 | Command name | Description                                           | Flags & parameters                                                                                      |
 |--------------|-------------------------------------------------------|--------------------------------------------------------------------------------------------------------|